China needs more users for 'freely usable' yuan after IMF nod

 "DROP THE QUOTAS"

-Foreign investors want Beijing to provide predictable and transparent legal and taxation treatment, and drop its penchant for pilot programs and quotas in favor of consistency.
+Foreign investors want Beijing to provide predictable and transparent legal and taxation treatment, and drop its penchant for pilot programmes and quotas in favour of consistency.

 They also want to know they can freely sell their yuan assets, not just buy, a concern that grew over the summer, when Beijing stepped into its stock markets to stop a sell-off.

-And for all the impressive trade statistics, much of the "offshore" yuan isn't traveling the globe but bouncing to and fro across the internal border with Hong Kong, largely traded between Chinese companies.
+And for all the impressive trade statistics, much of the "offshore" yuan isn't travelling the globe but bouncing to and fro across the internal border with Hong Kong, largely traded between Chinese companies.

 "The number one thing we would like to see changed is that the QFII and RQFII quotas are dropped, just as they dropped in July the quotas for central banks, sovereign wealth funds and supernationals," said Hayden Briscoe, Director of Asia Pacific Fixed Income at AllianceBernstein in Hong Kong.